greenishlemon/minecraft-datapacks-and-resourcepacks/README.md

 - autoelytra - [raw](./raw%20datapacks/autoelytra) - there is no zip
     - gives you an elytra and firework rocket (duration 3 for carrots5)
 - XPHearts - [raw](./raw%20datapacks/xp_heart) - [zip](./zipped%20datapacks)
+    - gives you more hearts based off of xp
+-